-Founded as a newsletter in 1972, the now four-color, 48-page professionally produced magazine is published six times a year and distributed internationally to members.
+Founded as a newsletter in 1972, the now full-color, 48-page professionally produced magazine is published six times a year and distributed internationally to members.
 The magazine is not sold on the newsstand—it is an exclusive SPA member benefit.
 A separate special issue, the Seaplane Training Directory, is published every spring.
 SPA members receive both print and online versions of each issue.

 Each issue covers the range of interests to active seaplane pilots and members who hold the seaplane rating but are not actively flying seaplanes at the moment.
 The core content focuses on seaplane piloting skills, proficiency and safety—avoiding mistakes that can lead to a gear-down landing on the water in an amphibious seaplane; how-to landing technique for glassy, rough and otherwise abnormal water conditions; speed and attitude control on water landings; reading the wind; and other hands-on piloting topics.